yevster/weblogic-on-azure/simple/README.md

 The next step is to get the application up and running.
 These steps assume you have already connected Eclipse to the locally running WebLogic Server.

 * Start Eclipse.
-* Go to the 'Servers' panel, right click.
+* Go to the 'Servers' panel, secondary click.
 Select New -> Server -> Oracle -> Oracle WebLogic Server.
 * For "Server's host name" use the hostname `<admin server DNS name>`.
 * Click next.
 * Choose remote, for the remote host enter `<admin server DNS name>`